pnp/sp-dev-fx-webparts/samples/react-advanced-iframe/README.md

 Main features include:

 - The web part can be embedded in a "Full-Width" section.
-- The web part only allows pages to be embedded that have been added to the "Allow external iframes" in "HTML Field Security"
+- The web part only allows pages to be embedded that have been added to the "Allow external IFrames" in "HTML Field Security"
 - The web part resizes the IFrame to automatically fit the given space on the page.
 It keeps the aspect ratio.
 - The web part can add additional dynamic parameters to the IFrame URL.
 These parameters include
   - Color codes of the current color scheme